 \section{Model}

-We approximate the effect of the membrane timescale of biological neurons by equipping each RNN-neuron with a trainable leak parameter $\tau$, which defines the timescale of the individual neurons, independent of network interactions (\fig\ref{fig1}a).
-Each leaky-RNN contains $500$ neurons, and the activity of each neuron evolves over discrete time steps $t$ governed by:
+We approximate the effect of the membrane timescale of biological neurons by equipping each RNN-neuron with a trainable leak parameter $\tau$, defining the single-neuron timescale (\fig\ref{fig1}a).
+The activity of each neuron evolves over discrete time steps $t$ governed by:

 where $[\cdot]_{\alpha}$ is the leaky ReLU function with negative slope $\alpha$, given by: